 - Round robin—Rings each member in random order until someone answers.
 You can set how long each member has before the call is redirected to the next member in the group.
 You can also set the maximum call duration, which is how long a call will ring before it’s redirected from the group.

-- Simultaneous—Rings all members at the same time, until someone answers.
+- Simultaneous—Rings all members simultaneously, until someone answers.
 You can also set the total ring duration, which is how long the group has to answer a call before it’s redirected.

 - Fixed order—Rings each member in order until someone answers.
 You can set how long each member has before the call is sent to the next member in the order.
 You can also set the maximum call duration, which is how long a call will ring before it’s redirected from the group.